 Habitat: Chinkapin Oak is one of the most widespread species of trees in temperate North America, not dense coverage, but widespread geographically.
 It is found in mixed deciduous forests, usually on slopes and in areas of limestone and calcareous soils.
 It can be found in riparian habitats in western North America.
 It may hybridize with other Oak species.
 Shrubby versions do not produce acorns.

 Names: The genus name, Quercus, is the Latin word for Oak.
 The species, muehlenbergii, is an honorary for Gotthilf Heinrich Ernst Muhlenberg (1753-1815) American Botanist who produced several catalogues of plants after retiring as a Lutheran pastor.
 The author name for the plant classification - ‘Engelm.’ refers to George Engelmann (1809-1884), German-American botanist.
 Educated in Germany, he came to the U.S. in 1832, undertaking many land exploratory trips of behalf of his uncles in Germany.
 His botanical notes formed the basis for a number of studies of plants in western North America.
 His description of this tree was not published until 1897, after his death in 1884.
 While he earned his living as a medical doctor in St. Louis, his work on Phylloxera proved the savior of the French wine industry in 1870s.
 The Engelmann Spruce is named for him.

 Comparisons: In years past Chinkapin Oek was divided into 3 varieties under the name Quercus prinoides.
 Two of those varieties are now assigned to Q. muehlenbergii and one (the shrub form) remains named as Q. prinoides and named the Dwarf Chinkapin Oak or some references may call it the Scrub Chestnut Oak.
-As said above, Chinkapin Oak in shrub form does not produce acorns whereas the Q. prinoides shrub species produces acorns on small shrubs and spreads clonally which Q. muehlenbergii does not.
+As said above, Chinkapin Oak in shrub form does not produce acorns whereas the Q. prinoides shrub species produces acorns and spreads clonally which Q. muehlenbergii does not.
 As a large tree there is a resemblance to Q. bicolor, the Swamp White Oak, but the leaves of that tree have sinuses and blunt tipped lobes.

 Below: Twigs are reddish brown initially with white lenticels.
 Buds are brown to reddish-brown.
 Lateral buds are tight against the twing, terminal buds are clustered - small and round.
 3rd photo - old bark is shallowly fissured.